 Smartphone fabricant Oppo is on the rise.
-In home country China, Oppo is now the market leader, internationally the brand is still significantly less known.
+In home its country China, Oppo is now the market leader.
+Internationally the brand is still significantly less known.
 That should change soon because Oppo intends to sell its smartphones also in Europe and America.
-Also in the Netherlands, it is possible to buy an Oppo smartphone.
-That made the innovative company known last week, during the press conference of the revolutionary Oppo Find X fullscreen smartphone.
+Also, it is possible to buy an Oppo smartphone in the Netherlands.
+That made the innovative company known last week during the press conference of the revolutionary Oppo Find X fullscreen smartphone.
 However, Oppo has many more plans for the future, including a folding smartphone.

 A handful of manufacturers are working in the background on the development of a foldable smartphone.
 We have already seen several prototypes and many more patents from manufacturers such as Samsung, Apple, LG, Huawei, Motorola, and ZTE.